Siyy/MarkdownViewer/README.md

 MarkdownViewer
 ==============

-A light markdown viewer &amp; editor for windows
+A lightweight markdown viewer &amp; editor for windows

 It's similar with MarkdownPad, but faster to start and easier to view file